CharlesHenryVIII/TooSquared/README.md

  * Optimize block creation and deletion
  * Half height blocks
  * Gameplay???
 (Conveyers, mining, etc?)
+ * Modify see through opaque mip maps to not alpha blend

  * Directional and point lighting
  * Block wireframe on target